hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

 # Audio Visual Scene-Aware Dialog (AVSD)
 Track description paper: Pease cite this paper if you will use the shared data sets.

-      @proceedings{alamri@DSTC7,
+      @inproceedings{alamri@DSTC7,
-                  title={Audio Visual Scene-aware dialog (AVSD) Track for Natural Language Generation in DSTC7}, author={Alamri, Huda and Hori, Chiori and Marks, Tim K and Batra, Dhruv and Parikh, Devi}, booktitle={DSTC7 at AAAI2019 Workshop},
+                  title={Audio Visual Scene-aware dialog (AVSD) Track for Natural Language Generation in DSTC7}, author={Huda Alamri and Chiori Hori and Tim K. Marks and Dhruv Batra and Devi Parikh}, booktitle={DSTC7 at AAAI2019 Workshop},
                   year={2018}
       }